Module 3 — The ReAct Pattern

 state["history"].append((thought, action, observation)) # feed it back

-The whole growing history — every past Thought, Action, and Observation — is handed back to the model on each turn.
-That accumulated trace is the agent's working memory for the task (and, as we will see in Module 4, it has a size limit).
+The complete history — every prior Thought, Action, and Observation — is supplied to the model at each iteration.
+This accumulated trace constitutes the agent's working memory for the task.
+As discussed in Module 4, this memory has a finite capacity.

 Check your understanding